The best gluten-free brownie recipe from scratch! These brownies are chewy, deeply fudgy and have that perfect crackly top! Plus they’re easy-to-make!

 Instructions

 - Preheat the oven to 350F.
-Line a 9×13 baking pan with tin foil.
-Grease with cooking spray and set aside.
+Grease a 9×9 baking dish with cooking spray and set aside.
+(I like this light metal pan.)

-- Let the mixture cool slightly before adding the eggs.
-Add the eggs one at a time, whisking until fully incorporated after each egg.
-Using a rubber spatula, stir in the cocoa powder and gluten-free flour until fully combined.
+- Using a rubber spatula, mix in the cocoa powder and gluten-free flour until fully combined.
+Stir in the chocolate chips.

 - Pour the batter into the prepared baking pan.
 Smooth into an even layer.
 Bake for 30-35 minutes until set and a toothpick inserted into the center of the brownies comes out clean.